 I want to care for the earth through true contentment.
 Aside from the sometimes deplorably unsafe and unethical production methods, continual manufacturing of non-essential items greatly depletes natural resources and damages the environment.
 Earth care is good stewardship of one of God’s greatest gifts: our beautiful earth.
 And deep contentment can help us tend to it.

-5. Does it help me fulfill my social responsibilities?
+5. Will it help me fulfill my social responsibilities?

 Christ enjoins us to care for the poor, the widows, and the orphans.
 Can we adequately do that while continually spending on things we don’t really need?
 Shouldn’t our giving at least come close to matching what we spend on non-essential items?